 There are many different social media platforms that you can use to promote your blog, but the most popular ones are Facebook, Twitter, Instagram, Pinterest, and YouTube.
 Each of these platforms has unique features and strategies to help optimize your marketing efforts.

-For example, Instagram is a visual platform where you can share photos and short videos from behind-the-scenes of your work or how-to tutorials on how to do certain crafts.
+For example, Instagram is a visual platform where you can share photos and short videos.
+You can post behind-the-scenes content of your work or how-to tutorials on how to do certain crafts.

 Pinterest is another great option for promoting your craft blog as it’s hugely popular among crafters who use the platform to search for inspiration.